-Code signing is simply a guarantee that the code of a program or download has not been corrupted and changed after it was signed by the distributor.
-While this is a short explanation, let’s delve a little bit deeper to learn more about how code signing works and why it’s important.
+Code signing is simply a guarantee that the code of a program or software download has not been corrupted and tampered with after it was signed by the publisher.
+This is a short explanation, so in the following sections, we'll explore how code signing works and why it’s important.

-Just as you want to be certain when you log into your bank account that you’ve given your password to the bank and not a man-in-the-middle attack, it’s best to be sure that the programs and updates you download are safe to install.
+Just as you want to be certain when you log into your bank account that you’ve given your password to the intended bank and not a man-in-the-middle attacker, it’s best to be sure that the programs and updates you download are safe are from the authentic publishers.
 To do that, we use the same public key infrastructure (PKI) used in HTTPS.
-When it’s used to verify a program, though, it’s called code signing.
+When it’s used to sign and verify a software program, though, it’s called code signing.

 Benefits of Code Signing

-Code signing is a method of putting a digital signature on a program, file, software update, or executable, to verify its authenticity and integrity.
-Like the wax seal of old, it guarantees to the recipient who the author is, and that it hasn’t been opened and tampered with.
-Developers, programmers, and software engineers use code signing to prove, for instance, that your Windows 10 update actually came from Microsoft, and not a hacker who’s trying to invade your computer.
+Code signing is a method of putting a digital signature on a program, file, software update or executable, so that its authenticity and integrity can be verified upon installation and execution.
+Like a wax seal, it guarantees to the recipient who the author is, and that it hasn’t been opened and tampered with.
+Microsoft developers, programmers and software engineers use code signing to prove, for instance, that your Windows 10 update actually came from Microsoft, and not a hacker who is trying to compromise your computer.

 Code Signing Example

-If you’ve ever seen that little popup that comes up when you try to run a program you’ve downloaded, the one that lists who the publisher is and asks “Are you sure you want to run this?” then you’ve seen code signing in action.
-That dialogue box is telling you that it really is a software patch for your Mac OS from Apple Inc., and that it’s still in the same condition it was when they signed it.
+If you’ve ever seen that little popup that comes up when you try to run a program you’ve downloaded, the one that lists who the publisher is and asks “Are you sure you want to run this?” then you have seen code signing in action.
+That dialogue box is telling you that it really is a software patch for your Mac OSX from Apple Inc., and that it’s still in the same condition it was when they signed it.

 Public Key Encryption